 I'll start by apologising for the delay between the first warning and this post.
 I needed some time to reach out and hear back from different sources, and needed as well to get my hands on as many retail reels as I could in order to figure out if it's just isolated incidences or a general problem.
 I am now convinced that it is a general problem and a design flaw, and decided the fishing community would be better served if I bring it to light now so that a fix might be found.

 The 2019 Stella SW (SWC) has a lot of play between the bail arm and the rotor (red arrows).
-The 2013 model had a gap in this area as well, something I highlighted in its own review (click), but I personally feel that the gap has increased slightly in the 2019 model.
+The 2013 model had a gap in this area as well, something I highlighted in its own review (click).
 That in itself is not new or a cause to raise alarm, but look at this video and notice what happens to the washer (blue arrow) when the gap is closed under pressure

 A combination of the destabilising play between parts and a poorly designed washer causes that washer to slip inwards and move out of the way, allowing the metal bail arm to slam against the metal rotor without a buffer now that the washer has slipped away.
 The above video is of a 8000